 Skip to main content

-FDC
+FDC Overview

 The Flare Data Connector (FDC) is an enshrined oracle designed to validate external data for Flare's EVM state.
 It allows users to submit attested data that smart contracts can trust, eliminating the need for direct reliance on users for data integrity.

-• Network-level security: Data attestation requires reaching a 50%+ signature weight from data providers, ensuring decentralized consensus.
+• Network-Level Security: Data attestation requires reaching a 50%+ signature weight from data providers, ensuring decentralized consensus.

 Architecture